DDI-TU-Dresden/thonny-wiki/universal.rst

 Universal install
 =================

-If for some reason you can't run Thonny bundled with Python, then you can install it to an existing Python 3.4 or 3.5 distribution.
+If for some reason you can't run Thonny bundled with Python, then you can install it to an existing Python 3.4 or 3.5 distribution, which has Tkinter and IDLE installed.
 Just do something like:

 .. sourcecode:: none